swyxio/spark-joy/README.md

 > **Easy ways to add design flair, user delight, and whimsy to your product!**

+*The Spark Joy philosophy is explained in further detail [in my book](https://learninpublic.org/), check it out if you'd like to explore how this approach applies to a lot more than design utilities.*

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**